davisengeler/vainID/README.md

 ## Testing

-The test.py file contains a test function run_test that tests the generate_id function for collisions.
+The `test.py` file contains a test function run_test that tests the generate_id function for collisions.
 It generates a sequence of IDs with a given seed and checks for duplicates.
 If a duplicate is found, it prints an error message and stops the test.

-To run the tests, run test.py.
+To run the tests, run `python test.py`.

 ## Contributors